Carnage in Homs district as tanks open fire - video

-BEIRUT Terrified residents cowered in their homes on Monday in Syria's Homs, as army tanks fired shells, machineguns and mortars into their neighbourhoods, and amateur video filmed by anti-government activists showed carnage in a city street.
+Beirut Amateur video shot by anti-government Syrian activists showed carnage in a Homs city street, and locals said they were afraid to leave their homes on Monday as army tanks appeared to fire machineguns and mortars into residential areas.

-Four bodies of what appeared to be male civilians lay bloodied under fallen power lines in a narrow alleyway of the Baba Amr district, their limbs twisted, heads gashed and brains spilling out.
+Four bodies of what appeared to be male civilians lay bloodied under fallen power lines in a narrow alleyway of the Bab Amr district, their limbs twisted, heads gashed and brains spilling out.

-"What is happening is a slaughter," said Fadi, a resident near Baba Amr who spoke to Reuters on Skype.
-"They hit people with mortar fire."

 Baba Amr has been one of the hardest hit areas of Homs, a hotbed of revolt since the government began its crackdown on a nine-month-old protest movement seeking President Bashar al-Assad's removal.

-"This is Baba Amr, December 26, 2011, and the random shelling is still falling on the neighbourhood," a voice shouted over women's screams in the video.
+"This is Baba Amr, December 26, 2011, and the random shelling is still falling on the neighbourhood," a voice shouted over women's screams.
 "These are the martyrs thrown in the streets.
-God is greatest!" the man's voice shouted.
+Allahu akbar (God is great)," the man's voice shouted.

 A third day of heavy gunfire in Syria's flashpoint city killed at least 20 people, the day before an Arab League monitoring mission is expected there, activists said.